odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 * [Building binary deb packages: a practical guide](https://www.internalpointers.com/post/build-binary-deb-package-practical-guide)
 * [What is the simplest Debian Packaging Guide?](https://askubuntu.com/questions/1345/what-is-the-simplest-debian-packaging-guide)

 Now that we have the linux packages, we need to upload them in order to make them available for the job that will place them in the package repositories.
-You can observe that the `filename` of the package is offered by the the packaging GHA as an output of the step.
+You can observe that the `filename` of the package is offered by the previous "packaging" GHA as an output of the step.

 ## Create The Release